parinbhaduri/lab01/README.md

 This repository contains the lab notebook for Week 1 of BEE 6940, Climate Risk Analysis.

+If enrolled in the class, a PDF of the completed notebook, **with all cells evaluated**, should be submitted to Gradescope *no later* than Monday, January 30, at 12:00pm.
+10% will be deducted for each day that the notebook is late.

 ## Prerequisites

 1. [Install Julia] before beginning this lab.
 This notebook was developed with version 1.8.2, but any 1.8.x should work (there could be some issues with other versions, depending on what's changed).